-We work closely with paint analysts to provide a full range of analytical skills and techniques for the study of paint and decorative finishes for historical structures.
+We work closely with paint analyst Lisa Oestreicher, she provides a full range of analytical skills and techniques for the study of paint and decorative finishes for historical structures.
 These include the identification of pigments and media as well as archival research.
 Full reports are prepared to provide a detailed insight into historical development of interior and exterior schemes, for documentation purposes, conservation or accurate restoration.